 Menthol vapours, rubs and pastilles

 There are many products which contain ingredients such as menthol or eucalyptus oil, which you can buy over the counter for nasal congestion.
 The most well known of these are Vicks® and Olbas® but there are many others which work in the same way.
 They are available as vapour rubs, which you rub on your chest so you breathe in the vapour, and oils which you add to hot water for steam inhalations.
 There are also throat sweets to suck.
-These soothe a sore throat but also release a vapour to help clear the nose.
+These soothe a sore throat but also release a vapour to help clear nasal congestion.

-Decongestant drops and sprays for the nose
+Decongestant drops and sprays for nasal congestion

 They come in several different brand names and are available over the counter or on prescription.